-We are a retired couple living at the beautiful nature surrounding it.
+We are a retired couple living at the second second, having a direct access to the Williams Lake and the beautiful nature surrounding it.

 Halls road is a small community of eight houses, a neighborhood that values the privacy, tranquility, and country-like style of living around our little lake.
 We all have our own wells and septic systems that we take care of and see no need of extending the city water and waste management services to our area and beyond.